 and voom

-, allele-specific read counts should be used instead of the statistic derived from those.
-This means that for each individual and gene we would have at least one pair of read counts: one for parental allele and another for allele . limma
+, allele-specific read counts should be used instead of the S statistic derived from those.
+This means that for each individual i and gene g we would have at least one pair of read counts: one for parental allele A and another for allele B. limma

 could then be used to detect differential expression between the two alleles.

-Let be all heterozygous SNP variant sites that occur in individual and gene and let indicate the event that the reference variant is maternal.
-Because that event is random (unless we have prior knowledge that is imprinted maternally or paternally), there are allele configurations for .
-A rule – used in the definition of – that could reduce the number of configurations to 1 would be summing the higher read counts (and the lower read counts) over all .
+Let {s:s∈(i,g)} be all k heterozygous SNP variant sites that occur in individual i and gene g and let Is indicate the event that the reference variant is maternal.
+Because that event is random (unless we have prior knowledge that g is imprinted maternally or paternally), there are 2k allele configurations for (i,g).
+A rule – used in the definition of S – that could reduce the number of configurations to 1 would be summing the higher read counts (and the lower read counts) over all s.

 This table compares limma